About the Dialysis Fund

 Boy did they ever!
 Now this “About Us” section is just as much ABOUT THEM.
 These fun loving, good natured bikers enjoy SEEING their donations doing good and that powers this charity.
 By socializing with their new dialysis patient friends on their vacation of a lifetime, they can actually see the results of their donations and where the money goes.
 Many patients and passengers become lifelong friends.
 Everyone is also educated on the impact of kidney failure and its effects.

 Dean and Debbie Anderson are the founders, developers, chief cooks and bottle washers of both Debbie’s Dialysis Fund and the High Seas Rally.
 Until 2013, not one dime of the money raised went to administration fees.
 Debbie did it all for free.
 After a 40 year high school sweetheart marriage and just when things were getting easier and the fund was becoming 100% self supporting, Debbie passed away while on board the 10th Anniversary High Seas Rally cruise in 2012 of cancer complications doing what she loved to do.
 The dialysis fund was her baby.
 Debbie stayed just long enough to see it through.
-Her husband Dean received a kidney transplant himself in the summer of 2014 and now carries on with a new angel and now wife, Susan.
+Her husband Dean received a kidney transplant himself in the summer of 2014 and now carries on with a new angel and now wife, Susan, and Susan now handles most of the Dialysis workload.

 Dialysis Patient Info